Fauvel AV.22

 The Fauvel AV.22 was an unorthodox glider produced in France in the 1950s, 60s, and 70s.
 Originally intended to be produced in series, it was later marketed to homebuilders.
 Like other Charles Fauvel designs, it was a tailless aircraft, and this particular design featured wings with a slight forward sweep.

 Design and development

 The original AV.22 design was unpowered, but later versions were equipped with an engine mounted in the nose for self-launching.
 The AV.22 was entered in a 1959 competition to select a standard glider for the French aeroclubs, but lost to the Wassmer Bijave.

 The first powered version was the AV.221, which flew on 8 April 1965.
 In addition to the powerplant, the fuselage was also redesigned to accommodate a passenger side-by-side with the pilot.
 A simplified version of this aircraft was marketed for homebuilding as the AV.222, with options including a choice of airfoils, and either one or two wheel undercarriage.

 Variants

-Fauvel AV-22 preserved at Angers (France).
+Fauvel AV-22 preserved at the Espace Air Passion museum, near Angers, France.